Kong/docs.konghq.com/app/gateway/2.7.x/admin-api/event-hooks/examples.md

 ## Log

-Log event hooks log the specified event and content of the payload into the Kong Gateway logs.
+Log event hooks log the specified event and content of the payload into the {{site.base_gateway}} logs.

 To create a log event hook: